Film / ThanksKilling

 - Cluster F-Bomb: There are many utterances of the F-word.

 - Contrived Coincidence: Sheriff Roud having one of the books about the killer turkey legend lying around.
+Indeed, it's one of only a handful of books he owns.

 - Crazy-Prepared: Johnny sees himself as this, just because he happened to have some rope and a lighter on hand.